psychdatascience/FDS-CourseTwo/GitGitHubExercise.md

 In reality, many of the files we deal with are plain text files also.
 The file I'm working on now - GitGitHubExercise.md - is a plain text file.
 It has the .md extension to tell me, you, other people, the operating system, and other applications that the text inside is in *markdown* syntax, and can be treated as such.
 Same with .py files, .R files, etc. These are just plain text files, but the extensions tell the world that they contain Python code, R code, etc.

 The nice thing about having these all be plain text files is that you can quickly edit them in ***anything***.
-You can use anything from a terminal based editors like nano or vi to bare bones GUI text editors like cotEditor or textEdit to Microsoft Word or Google Docs.
+You can use anything from a terminal based editor like nano or vi to bare bones GUI text editors like cotEditor or textEdit to Microsoft Word or Google Docs.
 If you use something like the latter two, however, make sure you save them out as ***plain text***, not .docx or whatever!

 ## Change a file on GitHub and fetch